Pinggy-io/pinggy_website/content/blog/best_ngrok_alternatives.md

 * Need to download the client in order to start a tunnel
 * No support for being used as a library / plugin
+* No OAuth 2.0 authentication for tunnel visitors.

+#### Price of LocalXpose

+LoxalXpose starts at $6 per month for 10 tunnels.

 ## 4. Zrok

-{{< link href="https://zrok.io/" >}}Zrok{{< /link >}} is an impressive open source ngrok alternative that operates on the principles of zero trust networking.
+{{< link href="https://zrok.io/" >}}Zrok{{< /link >}} is an impressive open source Ngrok alternative that operates on the principles of zero trust networking.
 Built on top of OpenZiti, a programmable zero trust network overlay, zrok provides users with a secure and efficient way to share resources both publicly and privately.

 Users can download zrok from GitHub {{< link href="https://github.com/openziti/zrok/releases/latest" >}}https://github.com/openziti/zrok/releases/latest{{< /link >}}.
-It is one of the best self-hosted alternatives of ngrok.
+It is one of the best self-hosted alternatives of Ngrok.

+{{< figure src="../images/best_ngrok_alternatives/zrok.webp" alt="Zrok - open source Ngrok alternative" >}}

-#### Pros of zrok
+#### Pros of Zrok

 * Open source
 * Self-hosted
 * Private network sharing
 * Built-in file server

-#### Cons of zrok

-* UDP tunnels not yet available, will be coming soon in v0.4.
+* UDP tunnels

+#### Cons of Zrok

 * Traffic introspection and replay features are not available.
+* Initial setup process is tedious.

+#### Price of Zrok

+Zrok is open source and you need to host in a server.

 ## 5. localhost.run